 - Nevada County Demographic and Statistical Profile

-- The Board continued to affirm that the County's Core Services and Financial Stability is an ongoing priority.
-Our core services, defined as services that are essential to what we do, include health and human services, housing, information and general services, libraries, community development and public works, and all the large and small services and departments that serve our community’s health and vitality.
-Strong fiscal oversight has allowed the County to weather the impacts of COVID-19 thus far, and we will continue to be prudent with our resources given ongoing economic uncertainties.
+- Fiscal Stability and the maintenance of the County's Core Services is at the core of our eight objectives and has been a Board priority since 2010.
+This strategy has positioned us to build strong reserves and weather economic challenges.
+Our core services, defined as services that are essential to what we do, include health and human services, housing, information and general services, libraries, community development, and public works, and all the large and small services and departments that serve our community’s health and vitality.
+This budget represents a balanced approach to capitalizing on grant opportunities while also preparing for potential challenges.

-For the last seven years, this document has been recognized for its excellence and distinguished budget presentation by the Government Finance Officers Association of the United States and Canada.
-This recognition is due to the outstanding work of Martin Polt, Deputy County Executive Officer, and the budget team of Barry Anderson, Georgette Aronow, and Pam Raymond along with our temporary budget analysts, Anne Odell, Shauneen Deschaine, and Shelly Talbot.
-Thanks also to Ariel Lovett, Joshua White, Taylor Wolfe, Heather Heckler, and the many high-performing fiscal personnel throughout the organization.
+For the last eight years, this document has been recognized for its excellence and distinguished budget presentation by the Government Finance Officers Association of the United States and Canada.
+This recognition is due to the outstanding work of Martin Polt, Deputy County Executive Officer, and the budget team of Barry Anderson and Shauneen Deschaine, along with our temporary budget analyst, Sarah Holyhead.
+Thanks also to supporting CEO staff Ariel Lovett, Brittni Inks, Taylor Wolfe, Heather Heckler, and the many high-performing fiscal personnel throughout the organization.

-We also honor the work of Board of Supervisors' Budget Subcommittee, Chair Sue Hoek and Vice-Chair Ed Scofield, for their generous commitment of time reviewing budgets with serious scrutiny, careful analysis, and deep caring for the community.
+We also honor the work of the Board of Supervisors’ Budget Subcommittee, Chair Ed Scofield and Vice-Chair Hardy Bullock, for their generous commitment of time reviewing budgets with serious scrutiny, careful analysis, and deep caring for the community.

 County Executive Officer